The-Yak-Collective/yakcollective/_includes/widget-post-list.md

 {% comment %}
-    Generate a list of posts, organized by month and year.
+    Generate a list of posts, organized by month and year, formatted after Wikipedia's reference style.
 Expects the following parameters to be passed in:

         `init_header_level`
         The initial header level to use.
 If "2" is passed in, then `h2`